Can You Paint Over Mold? What To Do Before Painting

 Pro Tip: Never

-mix bleach and vinegar, as it creates a toxic chlorine gas.
-Use one or the other to kill and remove the mold.
+mix bleach and vinegar.
+It creates a toxic chlorine gas that is extremely harmful.
+Use one or the other—never both.

 Step 2: Clean and Dry the Surface